bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.15 Adding More Variables." />
 </p>

-In our last lesson, we got some basic variables in place for our slider and they&apos;re very similar to the variables that you saw for the jQuery version of the slider.
-But now we&apos;re using plain JavaScript, so the syntax is slightly different.
+<p>In our last lesson, we got some basic variables in place for our slider and
+they&apos;re very similar to the variables that you saw for the jQuery version of the slider.
+But now we&apos;re using plain JavaScript, so the syntax is slightly different.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 383. set slider style width to total width (230) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">